 Digital Landscape Review

-The aim of the Digital Landscape Review (DLR) is to develop a better understanding of existing digital public services in Wales to:
+The aim of the Digital Landscape Review (DLR) was to develop a better understanding of existing digital public services in Wales to:

-- identify where we can link up teams and services
+- identify where we could link up teams and services

 - prioritise areas for development and investment